nikolakenjic/movie-app/README.md

 # MovieApp

 **MovieApp** is a web application that allows users to register, log in, and log out, as well as search and filter movies based on various criteria.
-This project demonstrates basic login/authentication systems and movie search functionality using the Fetch API.
-It can serve as a foundation for building more complex applications.
+This project demonstrates login/authentication systems and movie search functionality using the Fetch API.

 ## Features